 What are the symptoms of vitamin D deficiency?

-Many people have no symptoms, or only vague ones such as tiredness or general aches.
+Many people have no symptoms, or may complain of only vague ones such as tiredness or general aches.
 Because symptoms of vitamin D deficiency are often very nonspecific or vague, the problem is often missed.
 The diagnosis is more easily reached in severe deficiencies with some of the classical (typical) symptoms and bone deformities.

 Symptoms in babies and children